Why Immutable Backups are Key for Data Protection and Cybersecurity

 Next, ensure that you have the appropriate number of copies of your data by following the 3-2-1 rule for backups: Three (3) copies of your data, stored in two (2) separate locations or types of media, with one (1) of those copies being stored offsite.

 The next best practice step is to use administrative credentials to store your backups separate from any other administrative account in your environment.
 Utilizing separate credentials helps to ensure that if an administrative account is utilized that it will not have access to the backup environment.

 Another best practice is to segment your backup environment from the rest of the servers and user computers on your network.
 This provides additional security by limiting the avenues in which an attacker can reach your backup environment.
 In other words, hiding your backup environment in plain sight.

 Fighting Ransomware with Immutable Backups

-Immutable backups is the next evolution of backup security to help keep your data safe by preventing the deletion or manipulation of backup data.
+Immutable backups are the next evolution of backup security to help keep your data safe by preventing the deletion or manipulation of backup data.
 In other words, immutable backups make it so that once a backup is created it's fixed and locked.
 With immutable backups, even if an attacker were able to gain access to the backup storage repository your files are protected from deletion.
-This not only helps in the event of a ransomware attack where there was nefarious intent to cause harm to your company, but can also help protect your data in the event of an accidental or mistaken deletion.
+This not only helps in the event of a ransomware attack where there was nefarious intent to cause harm to your company but can also help protect your data in the event of accidental deletion.
 Since immutable backups introduce a 30-day hold period prior to the data being dumped, you reduce the risk of permanent data loss.